arathee2/assigning-ranks-to-orissa-districts/README.md

 ![](district_rank_files/figure-markdown_github/unnamed-chunk-21-1.png)

 ## Process
-Follow the markdown document to understand how scores and then rank is assigned to each district in Orissa.
+Follow the markdown "district_rank.md" to understand how scores and ranks are assigned to the districts of Orissa.